langchain4j/langchain4j/docs/docs/integrations/language-models/mistralai.md

 #### Model Selection
 You can use `MistralAiChatModelName.class` enum class to found appropriate model names for your use case.
-MistralAI updated a new selection and clasiification of models according to performance and cost trade-offs.
+MistralAI updated a new selection and classification of models according to performance and cost trade-offs.

 Here a list of available models:
 - open-mistral-7b (aka mistral-tiny-2312)
-- open-mixtral-8x7b (aka mistral-small-2312)
+- open-mistral-8x7b (aka mistral-small-2312)
 - mistral-small-latest (aka mistral-small-2402)
 - mistral-medium-latest (aka mistral-medium-2312)
 - mistral-large-latest (aka mistral-large-2402)